What if I need to change my appointment?

 What do I need to know about medicines?

 If you are staying in hospital as an inpatient please bring any medicines you are currently taking with you when you come to the hospital.
-If your own medicines are suitable and your hospital doctor wants you to continue taking them, they will be used for your treatment while you are in hospital.
+If your own medications are suitable and approved by your FMC doctor, you can continue taking them, they will be used for your treatment while you are in hospital.

 How do I keep in touch with friends and family?